maboss-bkmc/MaBoSS/tutorial/Montagud_2022_Prostate_Cancer/README.md

     make MAXNODES=256 SBML_COMPAT=1 MPI_COMPAT=1 CXX=mpic++

+This will produce a binary called MaBoSS_256n.MPI.

-To add MaBoSS_256 to the path, you then need to activate MaBoSS environment via :
+To add MaBoSS_256n to the path, you then need to activate MaBoSS environment via :

     cd ../..
     source MaBoSS.env